-- Microbial contaminants including viruses, bacteria and parasites, which may come from sewage treatment plants, septic systems, agricultural or livestock operations and wildlife. - Inorganic contaminants such as minerals, salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Radiochemical contaminants, which occur naturally or result from oil and gas production and mining activities. - Pesticides and herbicides that may come from a variety of sources such as agriculture, stormwater runoff and residential uses. - Organic chemical contaminants including synthetic and volatile organic compounds, which are byproducts of industrial processes and petroleum production, and also can come from gas stations, urban stormwater runoff and septic systems.
+- Microbial contaminants including viruses, bacteria and parasites, which may come from sewage treatment plants, septic systems, agricultural or livestock operations and wildlife. - Inorganic contaminants such as minerals, salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Radiochemical contaminants, which occur naturally or result from oil and gas production and mining activities. - Pesticides and herbicides that may come from agriculture, stormwater runoff and residential uses. - Organic chemical contaminants including synthetic and volatile organic compounds, which are byproducts of industrial processes and petroleum production, and also can come from gas stations, stormwater runoff and septic systems.